platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 ## Verify your application

-Check your app's log and look for anomalies.
+Check your app's logs and look for anomalies.
 On the command line type `platform logs app` and `platform logs error`.

 ## Use ASCII for the domain